One of 5 Built 1953 Rolls-Royce Silver Dawn Drophead Coupe by Park

 Dawn Drophead Coupe by Park Ward is an extremely handsome original

 example that runs and drives well.
-Burgundy with tan leather
+Burgundy with tan

-Rolls-Royce Silver Dawn was a surpassingly rare basis for custom
+available.
+The Rolls-Royce Silver Dawn was a surpassingly

-coachwork, with only 64 examples being released by the factory as a
+rare basis for custom coachwork, with only 64 examples being

-bodied by Park Ward to their design number 99, of which four,
+was one of five Silver Dawns bodied by Park Ward to their design

-including this one, were left-hand-drive.
-Originally delivered to
+left-hand-drive.
+Originally delivered to Colonel

-Canadian farm equipment manufacturer Massey-Ferguson, in October
+farm equipment manufacturer Massey-Ferguson, in October 1953.

-dual Windtone hornsundoubtedly handy in Toronto trafficas well as
+Windtone hornsundoubtedly handy in Toronto trafficas well as

 automatic gearbox, dual fog lamps, a power-operated hood, radio,